-We are asking you to take part in a research study because you are between 21-44 years old and report being a regular cigarette user.
-We are looking for 60 participants to be part of this research study.
+We are asking you to take part in a research study because you are at least 21 years old, report being a regular e-cigarette user who uses e-cigarettes that contain both nicotine and flavoring.
+We are looking for 30 participants to be part of this research study.